Yes, you can grow weed on your windowsill.

 This means a larger pot than will fit on a windowsill, more light than you’ll get in a window and the ideal temperature and humidity, which you can’t really control on a windowsill.

-If you’re going to spend the money on seeds, I’d go ahead and spend a bit more to and get the bare minimum to ensure those seeds give you yields that make the cost and effort worthwhile.
+If you’re going to spend the money on seeds and have them sent in the mail, I’d go ahead and spend a bit more to and get the bare minimum to ensure those seeds give you yields that make the cost and effort worthwhile.